OpenCDSS/cdss-app-statecu-fortran/doc-dev-mkdocs-project/docs/dev-tasks/faq-mingw.md

 As part of the MinGW setup, it is recommended that a batch file is created to set environment variables, in particular the `PATH`, in order to find MinGW and MSYS software executables.
+A default script is available in the repository:  `~/cdss-dev/StateCU/git-repos/cdss-app-statecu-fortran/build-util/mingw/setup-mingw-env.bat`.
 If this script is run, then opening a Windows Command Shell should show the modified path:

 ```text